4. Summary of material accounting policies

 4.1 Current versus non-current classification

-For the purpose of Current / Non-Current classification, the Group has reckoned its normal operating cycle as twelve months based on the nature of products and the time between the acquisition of assets or inventories for processing and their realisation in cash and cash equivalents.
+For the purpose of Current / Non-Current classification, the Company has reckoned its normal operating cycle as twelve months based on the nature of products and the time between the acquisition of assets or inventories for processing and their realisation in cash and cash equivalents.

-4.3 Property, plant and equipment (PPE)
+4.2 Property, plant and equipment (PPE)

 Recognition and initial measurement

-Property, plant and equipment are stated at their cost of acquisition.
-The cost comprises purchase price, borrowing cost if capitalization criteria are met and directly attributable cost of bringing the asset to its working condition for the intended use.
-Any trade discount and rebates are deducted in arriving at the purchase price.
-Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group.
+and rebates are deducted in arriving at the purchase price.
+Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company.
 All other repair and maintenance costs are recognised in statement of profit and loss as incurred.

 Subsequent measurement (depreciation and useful lives)